jackpunt/createjs-module/README.md

-# CreateJS library module for Angular and Ionic
+# EaselJS library module for Angular and Ionic

-This is the createjs-1.0.0 collection as ESM with @types/createjs
+This is jackpunt/EaselJS/easeljs-1.0.4 collection as ESM with @types/createjs

+Forked from CreateJS/EaselJS/easeljs-1.0.3 with fixes

+@thegraid/createjs-module includes (tween, sound, preload) but easeljs-module is small/concise with just the graphics components.

 * EaselJS
 * TweenJS